-Easier Harder Space Reduce distance between the striker and catcher.
-Increase distance between the striker and catcher.
-Task • Pupil simply practise hitting the ball off the tee rather than aiming it to the catcher.
-Remove striking tee and replace with bouncing the ball before each strike.
-Equipment Allow players striking the ball to wear a glove.
-Players to use a racquet or bat to strike the ball.
+Easier Harder Space Reduce the distance between the striker and the catcher.
+Increase the distance between the striker and the catcher.
+Task Participants simply practise hitting the ball off the tee rather than aiming it at the catcher.
+Remove the striking tee and replace it with bouncing the ball before each strike.
+Equipment Allow participants striking the ball to wear a glove.
+Participants to use a racquet or bat to strike the ball.
 People • Striker can hit the ball to anyone.
 Catchers decide where the striker should hit the ball.